bluz71/vim-moonfly-colors/README.md

-Alternatively, a companion status line, [vim-moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline), is available for those that just want a simple _moonfly_ themed statusline.
+Alternatively, a companion status line, [vim-moonfly-statusline](https://github.com/bluz71/vim-moonfly-statusline), is available for those that just want a simple _moonfly_ themed status line.

 Installation
 ------------